ChemistJS/smiles/_posts/2015-11-11-Setting-coordinates-for-atoms.markdown

  * The component with two vertices: set their positions within this component to `(0, 0)` and `(d, 0)`

 where `d` is the length of the edge.

+	for each biconnectedComponent that has one atom: biconnectedComponent.atoms[0] position inside biconnectedComponent := (0, 0) for each biconnectedComponent that has two atoms: biconnectedComponent.atoms[0] position inside biconnectedComponent := (0, 0) biconnectedComponent.atoms[1] position inside biconnectedComponent := (d, 0)

 # Thermal setting of the rings